quantalogic

 export LM_STUDIO_API_BASE="http://localhost:1234/v1"

-export LM_STUDIO_API_KEY="lm-your-key"
+export LM_STUDIO_API_KEY="lm-your-key"-

 Security: Keep keys in

-, not code! -
+.env, not code! -

 Extras: Add

-for OpenRouter flair. - More: Dig into LiteLLM Docs.
+OPENROUTER_REFERRERfor OpenRouter flair. - More: Dig into LiteLLM Docs.

 QuantaLogic is your ticket to AI awesomeness.
 Install it, play with it—whether solving tasks, crafting workflows, or chatting up a storm—and let’s build something unforgettable together!